LEXNY/Taskmaster-LLM/README.md

 # Preposterous Gauntlet

-(TODO 90% transition from CLI to React app)

 Create a character and compete in the Preposterous Gauntlet!

 The game follows a series of steps for each episode: